hostmobility/documentation/docs/interfaces/modem/modem.md

     - C61
     - HMX
 ---
 ## Overview

-The ways to communicate with the modems differ between products.
-This page shows what is common for all the modems provided in our products.
+The modems in Host Mobility's products typically provide support for both mobile (cellular) networks and Global Positioning System (GPS) functionality.
+Although communication methods with the modems may vary across our product range, this page highlights the shared common features among all the integrated modems in our products.

 ## Platform specific